 \subsection{Graphs}

 We denote graphs by $G=(V,E)$, where $V$ is the set of vertices and $E$ is the set of edges.
 In cases where $G$ is not clear from the context, we write $V(G)$ for $V$ and $E(G)$ for $E$.
-We usually use $m$ and $n$ to denote the number of edges and vertices, respectively, and write edges as unordered pairs $\{i,j\}$ of vertices.
+We usually use $n$ and $m$ to denote the number of vertices and edges, respectively, and write edges as unordered pairs $\{i,j\}$ of vertices.
 We also use the notation $e$ for an edge when the endpoints aren't important.